Best Samsung Smart TV apps

 If you're new to video streaming, then there's no better starting point than Netflix.

 2. Amazon Prime Video

 Amazon may not have had the original streaming service, but it's no slouch when it comes to piping you the best TV has to offer.
-Its own offerings have substantially improved in recent years too with the introduction of its own stable of exclusive shows such as alternative history thriller The Man in the High Castle and comedy-dramas Transparent and Catastrophe.
+Recent years have seen a steady supply of exclusive shows, such as alternative history thriller The Man in the High Castle and comedy-dramas Transparent and Catastrophe.